Developer / Publisher – Fast Travel Games

 I’m not to familiar with ‘The World of Darkness’ franchise other than knowing some kids in high school who dabbled in the macabre tabletop and the mid-90’s vampire television show ‘Kindred: The Embraced’ which I remember being a fan of, but not much else so for all intents and purposes, Wraith is thus, my first true foray into this dark world, and a dark world it is.
 You play as Ed Miller, a photographer who has met his demise in the Barclay Mansion after documenting a seance but has arisen as said wraith and must piece together the mystery of his demise while avoiding the hellish ghouls who lurk the grounds.

 Wraith plays like a suspense filled walk-a-thon with stealth elements playing a key role in your survival.
 Standard FPS controls are in effect here with a plethora of comfort options available to ensure even those with the queasiest of stomachs can enjoy this suspense/horror title.
+PSVR users are of course relegated to button presses to move around and while it’s definitely a little more cumbersome than it’s PC counterparts, it plays perfectly fine.
 As a Wraith, you have a few abilities thanks to shedding your mortal coil including a second sight of sorts which aids in finding your next objective, a dark shadow of your subconscious who gives you advice when needed though might not be all he seems, as well as a few item pickups which help you survive and flesh out the story.
 Those items are found fairly early on and include a camera, flash bulb & tape recorder.
 The camera is used to unlock memories indicated by floating pictures at specific spots in the mansion.
 The flash is used to scare away some obstacles in your path & the recorder is needed to solve some puzzles and reveal more back story.
 Later in the story you gain a few more “ghostly abilities” that mix up the gameplay a bit but for the most part this is about slow and steady survival.
 You aren’t the only ghoul in the house grounds, and you’ll have to avoid the wrath of the others by being very, VERY stealthy. the smallest sound can reveal your position, so you need to crouch whenever possible as once these spirits see you, death is only seconds away.
 Crouching minimizes the sounds of your movements and you can toss nearby objects that will distract those ghouls while you try and get around them.
 A manual save system is setup at specific points around the house and require to physically grab at floating orbs to save.
 As you unlock more memories and find items, new areas become accessible so while you will be retreading the same rooms over and over, you’ll also find other sections never visited that keep the game feeling fresh.

-Whether you play on the PC or Quest, the visual experience is largely identical save for some slightly dumbed textures on the Quest as well as less junk scattered around the mansion making for a game that looks very impressive on the quest, but a little lacklustre on the PC side of things.
-In no way does it look like a bad game on the PC side, but given the extra horsepower, I was hoping to see a bigger boost in fidelity beyond a better-looking night sky and barely noticeable texture improvements and with no graphics options to choose from, you’re left with playing it as the devs designed and that design is still fairly damn haunting.
+Whether you play on the PC, Quest or PlayStation VR, the visual experience is largely identical save for some slightly dumbed textures on the Quest as well as less junk scattered around the mansion making for a game that looks very impressive on the quest, but a little lacklustre on the PC side of things.
+The PSVR version looks to be similar to the PC version, offering a visual experience that looks the same aside from the lower resolution of that HMD.
+In no way does it look like a bad game on the PC/PS side, but given the extra horsepower, I was hoping to see a bigger boost in fidelity beyond a better-looking night sky and barely noticeable texture improvements and with no graphics options to choose from, you’re left with playing it as the devs designed and that design is still fairly damn haunting.
 Of course, the Barclay Mansion is massive and while wandering I couldn’t help but get some old-school Resident Evil vibes as the mansion is spooky and the tension level never lets you truly relax.
 Strange growths block some of your path and will require you to shine light on them forcing them to recede and you’ll encounter a few jump scare moments when something may flash in front of you, or you’ll see something scurry away deep in shadow.
 The house and grounds are the star of the show, but the ghouls that try to kill you are a close runner up.
 Each one is unique, both in appearance and behavior, and come in some pretty bizarre forms from a jittery moaning woman, giant man with a serious head wound, spider creature which is nothing short of unnerving, and a few others which keep you on your toes.
 When you snap pictures of memories, you may be treated to some live scenes from the past that involve other characters who died at the seance, each time revealing some clue about the past.
 I was a little underwhelmed by these as the characters animate in slow-motion without moving lips and does come off as a bit “cheap” and I’m not sure if this was done as a design choice or because of the power constraints of the Quest headsets.
 It’s a little nit-picky, I agree, but those scenes still get the job done and are typically brief as they only give the barest of info that you need to piece together with the overall package here delivering a very polished and clean experience no matter which headset you play on.